Frequently asked questions

 You can change the rule to find offset CRISPR/Cas targets on different strands.
 For example, CCxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxGG will find every target-pair at an offset of +5 (underlined for illustrative purposes).

 GT-Scan will return any candidate targets from the input sequence that match the rule.
 The first 23nt of each candidate target is the reverse complement of the first target-pair, and the last 23nt is the second target-pair.
-Although GT-Scan won't find potential off-targets in this scenario, off-targets are less of an issue with Cas9n.

 Alternatively, you can use the first 23nt or the last 23nt of a candidate target as the input for a new GT-Scan job, with the default rule for example, to find it's potential off-targets.